 Autumn Reads – Creative folkestone

-Autumn usually sees the Creative Folkestone (CF) Book Festival bring the greats of the literary world to Folkestone.
-This year however life is different.
-The CF has launched a four day festival called Autumn Reads with Derek Jarman’s Dungeness cottage at the heart of events.
+In Autumn 2020, Creative Folkestone’s Book Festival team ran a four day festival called Autumn Reads.
+It had Derek Jarman’s Dungeness cottage at the heart of events.
 Creative Folkestone has become custodians of the cottage, and what better way to celebrate the artist’s writing?

 Ben Whishaw reads Modern Nature

-Autumn Reads runs from 19th to 22nd November 2020.
-The special event of words and music will see Jarman’s thoughts, memories, observations and experiences accompanied by New York avant garde composer John Zorn’s The Dead Man – 13 Specimen for String Quartet and Polish contemporary classical composer Henryk Gorecki’s Good Night Op 63.
+The special event of words and music showed Jarman’s thoughts, memories, observations and experiences accompanied by New York avant garde composer John Zorn’s The Dead Man – 13 Specimen for String Quartet and Polish contemporary classical composer Henryk Gorecki’s Good Night Op 63.

 Seán Doran said, “On the 30th anniversary of the publication of Modern Nature, this profoundly moving book feels more vital than ever.
 The garden at Prospect Cottage brought deep consolation to Jarman.
 His descriptions of the joy of gardening and the restorative beauty of nature have consoled and inspired many readers over the years.
 We think there is no better time than now, therefore, in which to curate a small festival celebration, ‘in person’ and online with Modern Nature as its source.
 We hope audiences will be enraptured, both near and far, by the book’s many wonders.”

 Alastair Upton, Chief Executive of Creative Folkestone, said, “The rescue of Prospect Cottage was one of the highs of a year that hasn’t boasted many; with Autumn Reads we hope to provide some more.
 Bringing live performance into Derek Jarman’s home will be a special moment and the combination of his words.
 Zorn’s spiky, unsettling music and Gorecki’s beautiful, elegiac work will create a special atmosphere inside the cottage.
-The Folkestone Book Festival will return next year in all its glory.
-Until then we are excited to be celebrating Derek Jarman’s life and work at a location that was of such significance to him.”
+We are excited to be celebrating Derek Jarman’s life and work at a location that was of such significance to him.”

 Fiona Morris, CEO and Creative Director of The Space, said, “We’re delighted to have commissioned the filming of this very special performance from Derek Jarman’s iconic home and garden – Prospect Cottage.
 Combining Jarman’s words with some wonderful musical performances, we hope the digital capture of this unique occasion will provide fans and newcomers to Jarman’s work and home alike, access to this unique event.”